yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### Professional Activities

 #### Reviewing Activities for International Journals

+* 10/2023 IEEE Internet of Things Journal
+* 09/2023 IEEE TRANSACTIONS ON NETWORK AND SERVICE MANAGEMENT
 * 08/2023 IEEE Wireless Communications Letters
 * 08/2023 IEEE Internet of Things Journal
 * 07/2023 IEEE Transactions on Network and Service Management